 This bill amends existing laws regarding the delegation of custodial rights and duties for children when legal custody is transferred to the Department of Health and Human Services (HHS).
-It allows HHS to delegate its custodial rights and duties to licensed individuals, specifically in areas such as emergency medical care, routine medical care, and participation in individualized education programs (IEPs).
-The bill clarifies that while HHS can consent to these matters, it must still respect any residual rights and duties that remain with the child's parent or guardian.
+It allows HHS to delegate its rights and responsibilities as a custodian to licensed individuals under chapter 237.
+The bill specifies that while HHS can delegate duties such as providing food, clothing, housing, and medical care, these responsibilities remain subject to any residual rights of the child's parents or guardians.
+Additionally, HHS is granted the authority to consent to a child's participation in individualized education programs and to emergency and routine medical care, ensuring that children can engage in activities similar to their peers.

 Statutes affected: